LibreWeb/Documentation/content/project/_index.md

 ## Mission statement

 The mission of LibreWeb is to create a fully decentralized web & web-browser, build on top of IPFS.
-Allowing users to easily surf the decentralized web as well as publish content to it.
+Allowing users to easily surf the decentralized web as well as publish content on the decentralized web.

 ## Software Development